mattermost/mattermost-developer-documentation/site/content/blog/2019-10-21-debugging-using-charles.md

 community: jesse.hallam
 ---

-I recently acquired a copy of [Charles](https://www.charlesproxy.com), the well-known Web Debugging Proxy Application.
+I recently acquired a copy of {{< newtabref href="https://www.charlesproxy.com" title="Charles" >}}, the well-known Web Debugging Proxy Application.
 I've actually stumbled across this product on multiple occasions, but never bothered to actually try it... almost exclusively because I thought the website looked a little dated.
-In trying to suss out the root cause behind [MM-19091](https://mattermost.atlassian.net/browse/MM-19091), I needed a way to debug against our [community](https://community.mattermost.com) servers but running with my local copy of the [mattermost webapp](https://github.com/mattermost/mattermost-webapp).
-This would allow me to insert `console.log` debugging statements and even use the [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) without the minified component names.
+In trying to suss out the root cause behind {{< newtabref href="https://mattermost.atlassian.net/browse/MM-19091" title="MM-19091" >}}, I needed a way to debug against our {{< newtabref href="https://community.mattermost.com" title="community" >}} servers but running with my local copy of the {{< newtabref href="https://github.com/mattermost/mattermost-webapp" title="mattermost webapp" >}}.
+This would allow me to insert `console.log` debugging statements and even use the {{< newtabref href="https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en" title="React Developer Tools" >}} without the minified component names.

 What follows is a brief how-to guide for replicating this setup on macOS.
 Charles is also available for Windows and Linux, but I imagine the configuration steps should be similar.
 Note too that unrestricted use of Charles requires a paid license, but if you want to experiment with these steps, the application will run for 30 minutes at a time for up to 30 days with all features enabled.

 ## Setting up Charles

-Start by [downloading Charles](https://www.charlesproxy.com/download/).
+Start by {{< newtabref href="https://www.charlesproxy.com/download/" title="downloading Charles" >}}.
 After you copy the tool to your Applications directory and run it, Charles will automatically start proxying:

 ![image](/blog/2019-10-21-debugging-using-charles/proxying.png)

 Notice, however, that the contents of any SSL connections are initially opaque.
 The real power of Charles comes from being able to install root certificates and effectively man-in-the-middle your SSL connections.

-Follow the help documentation to configure [SSL Certificates](https://www.charlesproxy.com/documentation/using-charles/ssl-certificates/), then open the `Proxy` menu and choose `SSL Proxying Settings...`.
+Follow the help documentation to configure {{< newtabref href="https://www.charlesproxy.com/documentation/using-charles/ssl-certificates/" title="SSL Certificates" >}}, then open the `Proxy` menu and choose `SSL Proxying Settings...`.
 Select `Enable SSL Proxying` and configure a wildcard to match our three community servers.
 Charles even proxies websocket connections!

 ![image](/blog/2019-10-21-debugging-using-charles/configure-ssl-proxying.png)

-After saving these settings and restarting your browser, you should be able to inspect all the traffic to and from [community.mattermost.com](https://community.mattermost.com) (running our last stable release), [community-release.mattermost.com](https://community-release.mattermost.com) (running our upcoming stable release), and [community-daily.mattermost.com](https://community-daily.mattermost.com) (running master):
+After saving these settings and restarting your browser, you should be able to inspect all the traffic to and from {{< newtabref href="https://community.mattermost.com" title="community.mattermost.com" >}} (running our last stable release), {{< newtabref href="https://community-release.mattermost.com" title="community-release.mattermost.com" >}} (running our upcoming stable release), and {{< newtabref href="https://community-daily.mattermost.com" title="community-daily.mattermost.com" >}} (running master):

 ![image](/blog/2019-10-21-debugging-using-charles/proxying-community.png)